 - Giving due consideration to the intellectual and educational directions of your discipline or field, to the University's stated educational goals, and to changes within the university, how would you currently define your educational mission?

 - Explain how the department or program curriculum provides the best possible educational experience for majors, minors, and other students who comprise the department's or program's clientele, giving particular attention to student learning outcomes .
 Please include specific references to structure (e.g. threshold and capstone courses), sequencing (lower and upper division spread in requirements), and course content in your analysis of major and/or minor curricula.

-- If your departmental major requirements exceed nine units in the major field, please explain why the extra unit is required.
+- If your departmental major requirements exceed nine units in the major field, please explain why any extra units are required.
+Explanations should address how the integrity of the major would be compromised by adhering to the nine-unit limit, and take into account that a liberal arts education assumes breadth of study across disciplines.
 If your major requirements include courses outside of your department, please explain the relationship of those courses to departmental goals.
 If your department or program offers an interdisciplinary major, please explain the disciplinary balance in the curriculum and the relationship of the number of required courses to program goals.

 - For departmental reviews: What is the extent of departmental faculty involvement in university core courses, non-departmental courses, interdisciplinary courses, or freshman advising?
 Assess how such commitments have enhanced or limited the department.
 If the major or minor includes courses from other departments, what is the extent of interdepartmental cooperation in the ongoing evaluation and revision of the program?